-Rodney is Founder and Chief Architect of InterKnowlogy, established in 1999.
-His day consists of working with C-Level Fortune 500 and above clients, and technology and interaction design consulting.
+Rodney is Co-Founder/Chief UX Designer & Architect of InterKnowlogy, established in 1999.
+His day consists of working with C-Level Fortune 500 and above clients, and technology and UX design consulting.
 Rodney has expert knowledge across web and native apps for phone, tablet, and desktop apps, with expertise in scaling with cloud architecture.
 Rodney has a passion for natural user interface technologies that span touch and gesture, and he leads the design team to create high impact experiences.
 He has been a MVP Solution Architect and served on Microsoft’s Architecture Advisory board.
 Rodney has been recognized as one of the top architects in the world with over 25 years of professional experience in creating solutions.
 He also serves on the InterKnowlogy Executive Team and is involved in the daily operations of the company.

 Most people seem to have interest in product comparisons even when the products have different intended audiences.
 These comparison usually are quite slanted in one direction due to the predilections of the author and provide little to no value because it is an opinion piece and not a true evaluation.
 So the discussion either resonates with you or feels completely ridiculous.
 With devices, authors seem to enjoy rating similar products through the same lenses even if does not make sense.
 Why would a purely home consumer ever want a business centric device?
 The sway is trying to make other people see the world through your lenses instead of educating people to make their own choices that are right for them.
 This is completely true for phones, and it’s also true for wearables.